Time Management + Self-Publishing : 5 Strategies to Efficiently Work Your Work

 Create a Work/Write Schedule That Shows Your Tasks and Dedicated Writing Days/Time

-The second part of your schedule is represented by the work that needs to get done.
+Phase two of your schedule is represented by the work that needs to get done.
 Include things like write blog posts, create blog post images, and schedule blog posts.
 Those examples work if you are keeping an author blog.
 The object of the schedule is to document recurring tasks that you must complete for your self-publishing brand and dedicated time to complete them.
 Your schedule is only as effective as it is accurate.

 Use a Planner/Calendar to Document Time Spent On EVERYTHING